OUR COMMUNITY IMPACT

 These classes use drama to help students navigate social, academic and personal challenges, so they can thrive in a world that does not often understand them.

-In 2023 we are excited to announce that Tim Bray Theatre Company started Extraordinarily Creative (EC) classes for students in Whare Manaaki at Tamaki College in the middle of Term 2.
-These classes will continue in Term 3 and Term 4.
+In 2023 we are excited to announce that Tim Bray Theatre Company started Extraordinarily Creative (EC) classes for students in Whare Manaaki at Tamaki College.
 Our theatre can provide guidance and professional development for Tamaki College teachers working with neurodivergent students.

 What some of our parents say…